songxc9527/graphics-dendrogram/README.md

 # graphics-dendrogram
-use java graphics to make graphics-dendrogram
+use java graphics to make graphics-dendrogram generate an image